Who is the girl on the cover of I Bet You Look Good On The Dancefloor?

 Arctic Monkeys' first single from their debut album featured a young woman on its artwork, and we've tracked her down 13 years on.

-The cover of their debut single - which was was taken from their 2006 Whatever People Say I Am, That's What I'm Not - album featured a young woman behind a cash desk wearing a "Trainee" badge on her uniform.
+This week in 2006 saw Arctic Monkeys' debut album Whatever People Say I Am, That's What I'm Not released, featuring a young woman behind a cash desk wearing a "Trainee" badge on her uniform.

 The mundane photo isn't exactly what you'd expect from an official release, but its snapshot of working class life has gone on to be one of the most iconic indie single covers of all time.

 But how did the young woman come to feature on the cover, and what does she look like now?
 Radio X have tracked her down 13 years later to find out...

 Watch the original video for the track here: